-- 7.1 This section sets out how biodiversity can be integrated into the planning application process.
+7.1 This section sets out how biodiversity can be integrated into the planning application process.
+The flowchart in Appendix 6 guides applicants and planning officers through the steps that should be taken to ensure biodiversity is addressed as part of proposals.

-The flowchart in Appendix 6 guides applicants and planning officers through the steps that should be taken to ensure biodiversity is addressed as part of proposals. - 7.2 Policy ENV2 on Biodiversity aims to conserve, protect and seek opportunities to enhance and manage the biological and geological assets of the area, through a series of measures including promoting the conservation and enhancement of biological diversity and seeking opportunities to conserve, enhance and expand ecological networks.
-The full text of the policy from the adopted Fylde Local Plan to 2032 can be found in Appendix 1. - 7.3 Policy ENV2 includes criteria to: - protect the hierarchy of nature conservation sites - provide an overall improvement in the site's biodiversity value and ensure that any adverse impacts are avoided, or if unavoidable, are reduced or appropriately mitigated and/or compensated - > protect, conserve, restore and enhance nature conservation sites and ecological networks and provide links to the network from and/or through the proposed development site - protect, safeguard and enhance habitats for European, nationally and locally - 7.4 The full text of Policy ENV2 is included in Appendix 1.
+- 7.2 Policy ENV2 on Biodiversity aims to conserve, protect and seek opportunities to enhance and manage the biological and geological assets of the area, through a series of measures including promoting the conservation and enhancement of biological diversity and seeking opportunities to conserve, enhance and expand ecological networks.
+The full text of the policy from the adopted Fylde Local Plan to 2032 can be found in Appendix 1. - 7.3 Policy ENV2 includes criteria to: - > protect the hierarchy of nature conservation sites - provide an overall improvement in the site's biodiversity value and ensure that any adverse impacts are avoided, or if unavoidable, are reduced or appropriately mitigated and/or compensated - protect, conserve, restore and enhance nature conservation sites and ecological networks and provide links to the network from and/or through the proposed development site - protect priority species and promote the preservation, restoration and recreation of priority habitats. - 7.4 The full text of Policy ENV2 is included in Appendix 1.